 A place of pilgrimage for many bothy enthusiasts, the combination of apprehension, satisfaction and invigoration provided by the challenge of heading out here is only complemented by the almost palpable solitude and isolation experienced on your arrival.

-After several refits, the bothy you'll find today is a typical 'but and ben' (Scots for a two-roomed cottage) with two-main downstairs rooms, and a partitioned attic accessed by a set of stairs.
-These were manhandled over the bealach from Iron Lodge on a small car trailer during the second renovation.
-The roof space provides ample sleeping room lit by two Velux windows.
-Tucked into the back on the ground floor, the box room’s tiny window stops this space from becoming too claustrophobic.
+After several refits, the bothy you'll find today is a typical 'but and ben' (Scots for a two-roomed cottage) with two main downstairs rooms, and a partitioned attic accessed by a set of stairs.
+These stairs were carried in over the bealach from Iron Lodge on a small car trailer during the second renovation – a feat that’s become part of Maol Bhuidhe lore.
+The roof space provides ample sleeping room, lit by two Velux windows.
+Tucked into the back of the ground floor, the box room’s tiny window stops this space from becoming too claustrophobic.

 Downstairs to the right is a rough-and-ready working area.
 The exposed interior stonework has been whitewashed and the floor retains much of its original cobbling.
 To the left, an interior door leads into a communal, wood-panelled room, a little cramped owing to a low ceiling but homely nonetheless.